aolvera30/Iron_Fuel/README.md

 # Iron_Fuel

-**Iron_Fuel** is a Python Flask-based web application designed to help users calculate their macros and access recommended food lists.
-The application features clean HTML rendering with a separate structure for CSS styling and templates.
+**Iron_Fuel** is a Flask-based web application built with Python, designed to help users calculate macronutrients and receive food recommendations.
+It emphasizes a clean, modular design with separate structures for CSS styling and HTML templates, ensuring maintainability and scalability.

 ## Features